May Picqueray: Biography

 Picqueray joined the "Spanish Children's Aid Committee" where her activity consisted of transporting Spanish orphans and reuniting the scattered family members separated by the Spanish war.
 She was in Toulouse at the time of the Debacle where she was in charge of welcoming refugees.
 Then she was in charge of supplying the French concentration camps of Noé and Vernet, from where she managed to escape nine internees.
 Her resistance activity consisted mainly in making false papers, in association with Renée Lamberet and Madeleine Lamberet, for all those who needed them.

 A feminist before her time, May Picqueray lived as an independent woman without depriving herself of having a family.
 She therefore raised her three children, born of three different fathers, alone.
 Married in Saint-Nazaire on 22 July 1916, to Fred Schneyder, of Dutch nationality, she separated three weeks later.
 In 1923, she gave birth to a daughter, Sonia, conceived during her trip to the Soviet Union with Lucien Chevalier, federal secretary of the Metal Federation.
 Then in August 1930, she married François Niel and had a son, Lucien.
-Finally, in 1941, in the midst of the war, she gave birth to a daughter, Marie-May, whom she conceived with Isaac Gilman, a Biel-Russian Jew who had taken refuge in Toulouse.
+Finally, in 1941, in the midst of the war, she gave birth to a daughter, Marie-May, whom she conceived with Isaac Gilman, a Belarusian Jew who had taken refuge in Toulouse.

 A friend of Louis Lecoin, she was associated with all his struggles and continued her life as an activist after his death.

 An enthusiastic participant in the uprising of May 1968, she participated in anti-nuclear campaigns and supported conscientious objectors and those who were resistant to military service.